UN experts urge Iran to respect rights, end internet crackdown

 In a statement released late Thursday, US Ambassador to the United Nations Nikki Haley warned other nations against trying to impede the Security Council's discussion of what she called a "troubling and dangerous situation" in Iran.

 "The world has witnessed the horrors that have taken place in Syria, that began with a murderous regime denying its people's right to peacefully protest," she said.
-"We must not let that happen in Iran.
-This is a matter of fundamental human rights for the Iranian people, but it is also a matter of international peace and security."
+"We must not let that happen in Iran."

 Iranian and US officials have traded barbs for the past week, and Tehran maintains that the United States and its allies orchestrated the unrest.